decred/dcrwallet/rpc/documentation/api.md

   - `REGULAR`: All normal regular tx tree transactions.

-  - `TICKET_PURCHASE`: A transaction that purchases a ticket to be consumed later by a vote tranasction upon random selection.
+  - `TICKET_PURCHASE`: A transaction that purchases a ticket to be consumed later by a vote transaction upon random selection.

   - `VOTE`: A transaction that uses a ticket purchase transaction as an input and receives a stake base reward as one of the outputs.

-  - `REVOCATION`: A recovation transaction to free previously used utxos in a ticket purchase.
+  - `REVOCATION`: A transaction that will free a previously locked utxos in a ticket purchase due to expiry or the ticket being missed.

 - `TransactionType transaction_type`: The observed type of transaction.